Have Gun Will Travel

-Harry took back his toy and looked at me, "So, it wasn't like you needed me to help you with Kenyon.
+Harry took back his toy and looked at me, "Well, it wasn't like you needed me to help you with Kenyon.
 What was that all about?"

 He was trying to distract me from teasing him about playing a child's game.
-I was not going to forget it any time soon that was for sure.
+I was not going to forget it any time soon, that was for sure.
 I let him redirect me and replied, "It was about Kenyon's bad choices.
-His latest baby vampire or near vampire had the poor taste to be followed by Lani and her Goths it seems.
+His latest baby vampire or near-vampire had the poor taste to be followed by Lani and her Goths.
 Never did ask Kenyon if that Tiffany thing was fully fanged or just in training.
-Doesn't matter now since Donnie is mid disposal I would think."
+Doesn't matter now since Donnie is mid-disposal by now."

 I reached over and snatched Harry's PDA away again.
 Batting off his halfhearted attempt to take back the device, I started clicking through the screens until I found his email, which was open.
 So the Tetris playing was a ruse to distract me from what he was in the middle of writing.

 "No," Harry simply replied to my last question.
 I waited to see if he would continue.
 I kept clicking through his PDA and the various screens available.
-He had more on his than the standard gadget came loaded with from what I could see.
+I could see he had more on his than the standard gadget came loaded with.
 Harry finally had enough of my exploring and put his hand out.
 I smiled and gave it back to him.

 He rewarded my prompt compliance with a smile and a response, "Cassandra, Kirk doesn't know about our past.
 He knows me only as one of his bosses.
 I doubt he even credits me with having a life outside work."

 I arched an eyebrow and said, "Then why did you think he had stolen the wrist weapons from your place last summer if that is true?"